elevisse/kicoda/README.md

 # kicoda
-Killer coda labs for ITS Academy
+Killer coda labs for ITS Academy by UNIMATE